JDevelo/dbots.js/README.md

 ## NOT DONE

-This will help interact with the dbots api.
+This api wrapper will help interact with the dbots api.
 Dbots: https://dbots.co

 # dbots.js